 "We are youth-led," said one student, "we have a lot more say, in what you do with the music."
 Another said that "this feels more like a community than any other ensemble I've been in."

 Bringing in experts from the nearby University of Michigan has also made a big difference for the Brandenburg Project, Bielak-Hoops said, and she recommended that other growing programs try doing the same.
 Guest artists not only provide inspiration and new ideas, but they also form a connection with the ensemble that can lead to more opportunities.
 The teachers felt like they were learning nearly as much as their students, she said.

 Another high school group is the Stevenson High School Baroque Ensemble and Viol Consort of Lincolnshire, Ill., and this group actually made the trip from Chicago to Albuquerque to play for us at ASTA.
 If you look carefully in the video below, you can see a giant instrument called a theorbo in the back -- they made the trip with that instrument!
 Below, the ensemble performs an excerpt the Bach Double.
 Notice they perform standing, and they are using Baroque bows and are tuned to a lower A:

-For the program at Stevenson High School, they started small and kept building and adding instruments such as lutes, viols and that big theorbo.
+For the program at Stevenson High School, directed by Phillip W. Serna and Enrique Vilaseco, they started small and kept building and adding instruments such as the theorbo.

 You might also like: